vinefeeder/envied/README.md

 unshackle and it's community pages should be treated with the same kindness as other projects.
 Please refrain from spam or asking for questions that infringe upon a Service's End User License Agreement.

-1. Do not use unshackle for any purposes of which you do not have the rights to do so.
+1. Do not use envied for any purposes of which you do not have the rights to do so.
 2. Do not share or request infringing content; this includes widevine Provision Keys, Content Encryption Keys, or Service API Calls or Code.
 3. The Core codebase is meant to stay Free and Open-Source while the Service code should be kept private.